django-cms/django-cms/docs/topics/touch.rst

 Django Admin issues
 -------------------

-* In the page tree, the first touch on the page opens the keyboard which may be undesireable.
+* In the page tree, the first touch on the page opens the keyboard which may be undesirable.
 This happens because Django automatically focuses the search form input.